What is shared value?

-Many public and private equity are rushing to rebrand their investment as ESG investments due to strong demand.
-The traditional approach of ESG assessment is done based on crowd-sourcing data from publicly available sources applied through a machine learning approach by leading sustainability data feeds like Sustainalytics (Morningstar), and TrueValue (aligned to SASB also), Refinitiv, etc. Sustainability data feeds often scrap companies' annual reports based on standards such as GRI, SASB, CDP, GRESB, etc. They are also aligned with the UN Global Compact.
+Due to strong demand, many public and private equity are rushing to rebrand their investment as ESG investments.
+The traditional ESG assessment approach is based on crowd-sourcing data from publicly available sources applied through a machine learning approach by leading sustainability data feeds like Sustainalytics (Morningstar), TrueValue (aligned to SASB), Refinitiv, etc. Sustainability data feeds often scrap companies' annual reports based on standards such as GRI, SASB, CDP, GRESB, etc. They are also aligned with the UN Global Compact.

 While ESG is one marker to communicate sustainability, ESG scores cannot be equated to impact.
-Many asset managers are trying to build a proprietary framework to align ESG with the popular impact accounting frameworks such as sustainable development goals and impact management project.
+Many asset managers are trying to build a proprietary framework to align ESG with popular impact accounting frameworks such as sustainable development goals and impact management projects.

-These proprietary models rushing to align sustainability to social impact are likely to create a flawed model and mislead investors.
+These proprietary models rushing to align sustainability to social impact will likely create a flawed model and mislead investors.

-While Shared Value do not recommend measurement standard (not just yet!).
-Lack of measurement standards in our opinion is not an impediment to measure impact.
+While Shared Value does not recommend measurement standards (not just yet!).
+Lack of measurement standards in our opinion does not impede measuring impact.

-There are important and mature impact accounting standards emerging from impact investment space, especially impact management project, GIIN IRIS+ framework, and other sustainability standards that we referred to earlier.
+Important and mature impact accounting standards are emerging from the impact investment space, especially impact management projects, GIIN IRIS+ framework, and other sustainability standards that we referred to earlier.

 There is no reason to rebuild standards, frameworks, and principles for the "Shared Value" measurement.
-What is lacking is however is that lack of understanding of what impact measurement means!
-The company can effectively understand where they stand with different effects (as defined by Impact Management Project), how to measure data effectively and understand what is an impact in the most effective manner.
+What is lacking, however, is that lack of understanding of what impact measurement means, The company can effectively understand where they stand with different effects (as defined by the Impact Management Project), how to measure data effectively, and understand what is impact in the most effective manner.

 An integrated shared value strategy and measurement process includes four steps.